dullhunk/cdyf/raw-transcript-ivo.md

-So Welcome.
-Evo, could you just tell us a little bit about what Tell us?
+So welcome Ivo, could you just tell us a little bit about yourself?
 Watch your name on where to come from?
 I've already introduced you, but who are you?

 > Ivo: So my name is Ivaylo Iliev but just call me Ivo.
 That's easier for everybody and that's anywhere what everybody calls me and, I am from Bulgaria from [Sofia](https://en.wikipedia.org/wiki/Sofia), the Capital, right?
 And right now I'm a final year students,